Countly/countly-sdk-documentation/react_native_bridged/current.md

 </p>
 <pre><code class="javascript">// Using Countly crash reports
 Countly.enableCrashReporting();<br>Countly.init(...);</code></pre>
-<h2 id="adding-a-custom-keyvalue-segment-to-a-crash-report" class="anchor-heading">Adding a custom key-value segment to a crash report</h2>
+<h2 id="adding-a-custom-keyvalue-segment-to-a-crash-report" class="anchor-heading">Automatic crash report segmentation</h2>
 <p>
   <span>You may add a key/value segment to crash reports.
 For example, you could set which specific library or framework version you used in your app.
 You may then figure out if there is any correlation between the specific library or another segment and the crash reports.</span>
 </p>